hashicorp/terraform-google-vault/modules/private-tls-cert/README.md

-This module can be used to generate a Certificate Authority (CA) public key and the public and private keys of a TLS certificate signed by this CA. This certificate is meant to be used with **private** services, such as a Vault cluster accessed solely within your AWS account.
+This module can be used to generate a Certificate Authority (CA) public key and the public and private keys of a TLS certificate signed by this CA. This certificate is meant to be used with **private** services, such as a Vault cluster accessed solely within your GCP account.
 For publicly-accessible services, especially services you access through a web browser, you should NOT use this module, and instead get certificates from a commercial Certificate Authority, such as [Let's Encrypt](https://letsencrypt.org/).